 Supervision of company management by the Supervisory Board

 Together with the SE Council Regulation, the Statutes of BASF SE and the Agreement Concerning the Involvement of Employees in BASF SE (Employee Participation Agreement) constitute the relevant legal basis for the size and composition of the Supervisory Board.
+In November 2015, the Employee Participation Agreement was supplemented by several stipulations implementing the statutory regulations on the minimum percentage of women and men in the Supervisory Board as of January 1, 2016.
 The German Codetermination Act does not apply to BASF as a European stock corporation (Societas Europaea, SE).

 The Supervisory Board of BASF SE comprises twelve members.
 Six members are elected by the shareholders at the Annual Shareholders’ Meeting.
 The remaining six members are elected by the BASF Europa Betriebsrat (European Works Council), the European employee representation body of the BASF Group.

 Resolutions of the Supervisory Board are passed by a simple majority vote of the participating members.
 In the event of a tie, the vote of the Chairman of the Supervisory Board, who must always be a shareholder representative, shall be the casting vote.
 This resolution process is also applicable for the appointment and dismissal of members of the Board of Executive Directors by the Supervisory Board.